Pilot Mountain (North Carolina): Description

 U.S. Route 52 passes through the town of Pilot Mountain near the mountain, which is about 20 miles northwest of Winston-Salem, and the city of Mount Airy is 14 miles farther north.

 Pilot Mountain has two distinctive features, named Big Pinnacle and Little Pinnacle.
 Big Pinnacle (also called "The Knob") has high and colorful bare rock walls, with a rounded top covered by vegetation, reaching approximately 1400 ft above the surrounding terrain.
 Visitors can take a paved road to the park visitor center and campgrounds, then up to a parking lot on the ridge.
 Trails from there allow access to the main Little Pinnacle Overlook and other viewing stations.

 Pilot Mountain is part of Pilot Mountain State Park, which extends to the Yadkin River via a corridor of land, and it is associated with nearby Horne Creek Living Historical Farm.
-The curved depression between the ridge slope to the Little Pinnacle and then to the round knob of the Big Pinnacle gives the entire mountain an even more distinctive shape from a distance.
+The curved depression between the ridge slope, the Little Pinnacle, and the round knob of the Big Pinnacle enhances the mountain's distinctive appearance from a distance.
 Other interesting rock formations are to the east at privately held Sauratown Mountain, and the higher complex at Hanging Rock State Park.

-In November 2021, a massive 500+ acre wildfire covered Pilot Mountain State Park.
+In November 2021, a 1,050-acre wildfire covered Pilot Mountain State Park.
 This fire enveloped Pilot Mountain as well, with smoke covering the iconic Knob.